volkovasystems/harden-mongo-server/docs/blueprint.md

 - TLS required; x509-only; private CA; monthly renewal without downtime.
 - MongoDB uses WiredTiger; FCV pinned; maxIncomingConnections capped; per-source connection limits on 27017; App role has minimal DML (no DDL/index) and is IP-pinned; Admin ops occur over VPN.
 - Admin cannot read or change app data; App has read/write only to business DBs (new DBs auto-secured);
 Backup can dump only; Root has full control (use sparingly).
+- Existing databases are protected: the tool takes an initial encrypted backup and performs only non-destructive changes; WiredTiger migrations preserve original data until verification completes.
 - VPN installed and enabled; MongoDB and SSH accessible only over VPN by default; on EC2, OS firewall enforces VPN-only.
 The tool does not use cloud credentials or modify Security Groups; it may print guidance you can apply manually.
 - First run generates 8 certificates: 1 MongoDB server cert, 1 VPN server cert, 4 DB client certs for roles (Root/Admin/App/Backup), and 2 VPN client certs for human access (admin/viewer).
 DB certs do not work for VPN, and VPN certs do not work for DB.
 - Auto-lock to VPN-only occurs after the first successful SSH over VPN; the watcher disables itself; rollback works if failure occurs.